pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

     # Run the planner
     controller.evaluate(env, episodes=1, verbose=True, render=True)
     env.close()

 .. note::
-   An online and offline controller type are provided in GurobiPlan, which mirror the functionality of the JAX planner discussed in the previous section.
+   An online and offline controller are provided in GurobiPlan mirroring the functionality of JaxPlan.
-   Both are instances of pyRDDLGym's ``BaseAgent``, so the ``evaluate()`` function can be used to streamline evaluation.
+   Both are instances of pyRDDLGym's ``BaseAgent``, so the ``evaluate()`` function can streamline evaluation.

 Configuring GurobiPlan